Brief

 Mt.
 Ararat

-and four other companions.
-This event is deemed to mark the birth of the Russian Alpinism as well.
+this event is also deemed to mark the birth of Russian Alpinism.

 An organized alpinism emerged in Estonia many years later.